dovo329/DeriveOpenGLPerspectiveProjectionMatrix/README.md

 I got my 3d math background from "3D Math Primer For Graphics and Game Development" by Dunn and Parberry, ISBN-13: 978-1568817231, ISBN-10: 1568817231.

-I drew the image diagrams in Sketch by Bohemion Coding.
+I drew the image diagrams in Sketch by Bohemian Coding.

 ## License